Ties, Tails and Spectra: On Rank-Based Dependency Measures in High Dimensions: Introduction

-\begin{enumerate} \item We provide the limiting eigenvalue distributions of Kendall's $\tau$, Spearman's $\rho$ and a general class of random matrices including sample correlation matrices. \item Two standard asymptotic frameworks in random matrix theory are considered, where the dimension $p$ and the sample size $n$ diverge.
-We provide results both for the case where $p$ is negligible compared to $n$ and where $p$ is asymptotically proportional to $n.$ \item We impose mild assumptions on the data-generating distribution, allowing for both heavy-tailed and tied data. \item We adapt the classical multivariate version of Kendall's $\tau$ and find an appropriate scaling, making its limiting eigenvalue distribution universal, even in the case of discrete data. \end{enumerate} The remainder of this paper is structured as follows.
+\begin{enumerate} \item We provide the limiting eigenvalue distributions of Kendall's $\tau$, Spearman's $\rho$ and a general class of random matrices including sample correlation matrices.
+The paper's main contribution is not merely another limiting spectral distribution result, but to identify which rank-based matrices remain spectrally universal in the presence of ties and heavy tails, and which objects have to be renormalized or adapted. \item Two standard asymptotic frameworks in random matrix theory are considered, where the dimension $p$ and the sample size $n$ diverge.
+We provide results both for the case where $p$ is negligible compared to $n$ and where $p$ is asymptotically proportional to $n.$ \item We impose mild assumptions on the data-generating distribution, allowing for both heavy-tailed and tied data. \item We show that the Spearman's $\rho$ matrix has a universal limiting spectral distribution if a suitable self-normalization is used. \item The classical multivariate Kendall's $\tau$ matrix is not spectrally distribution-free under ties.
+We adapt the classical multivariate version of Kendall's $\tau$ and find an appropriate scaling to restore universality. \end{enumerate} The remainder of this paper is structured as follows.
 In Section~\ref{sec:pre}, we provide some preliminaries and introduce necessary notations.
 Section~\ref{sec:kendalls:spearman} is devoted to the investigation of Kendall's $\tau$ and Spearman's $\rho$ matrices, whereas Section \ref{sec_unit_sphere} contains the results on random matrices whose rows live on the Euclidean unit sphere.
 We will also discuss the application to sample correlation matrices.
 All longer proofs are deferred to Sections \ref{sec_proof_spearman_unit_sphere} and \ref{sec_proof_kendall}.